tempblade/creator/README.md

 Its currently in an early alpha stage, and there may be larger design changes to the overall structuring of the project.

+## Why?

+Currently there isn't really an open source 2D motion design tool, and there is no tool that runs on linux, even if you're willing to pay monthly.
+You could use blender, but its really not optimized for this use case (source: i've tried).

 ## How does it work?

 Currently rust is used for things like keyframe interpolation and overall timeline calculation which then gets passed